elias5k/semprog/README.md

 Check the READMEs in the other branches for more information on the specific fixes.

-A database configuration file is missing currently, so to run it one would need to configure a database connection manually.
-It's planned to add all of the configuration by default, with a connection to aa remote database, so anyone could clone the code and run it locally without needing to configure a local database.
+A database configuration file is missing currently, so to run it one would need to configure a database connection manually, which we unfortunately could not provide.

-A list of required installations and a walk-through will be provided, in an attempt to make the setup easier.
+The code - especially in the backend - can still be studied and the branches represent different security levels, with main being the most insecure one.